scipy.interpolate.

 Polynomial breakpoints.
 Must be sorted in either increasing or decreasing order.

 If bool, determines whether to extrapolate to out-of-bounds points based on first and last intervals, or to return NaNs.
 If ‘periodic’, periodic extrapolation is used.
-Default is True.
+If None (default), it is set to True.
+See Out-of-bounds behavior.

 axisint, optional